LucasPB08/Metaphorix/README.md

   - Admin rights in group chats
   - Non-text messages (e.g. picture sending)
   - Indication of new message from a chat.

+## Installation For Windows

+1. Fork the repositor.
+Alternatively, download the zip file and extract the folder.
+2. Open a command prompt and go to the root folder of the project.
+3. Use the following command: gradlew runServer
+4. Wait till the server is running (when the server is running, you will see server.Main started)
+5. Open another command prompt and go to the root folder of the project.
+6. Use the following command: gradlew runClient
+7. Wait for the client to start

 ## Relational Schema